govdotpk/education/README.md

-# education
-System, levels, grades, curriculum etc.
+Covers system, levels, grades, curriculum, textbooks, etc.

+# To Do
+- [ ] Setup an education wiki for collaborative curriculuar and textbook development